mattgodbolt/xania/docker-dev/README.md

 ## Intro

-This README was written by Faramir in May 2022 and it's aimed at people who are interested in using a Docker container to build, run and debug the mud.
+This README was written by Faramir in May 2022, last updated in April 2025.
+It's aimed at people who are interested in using a Docker container to build, run and debug the mud.
 It was written with an emphasis on running the Docker container on a **Windows** box rather than Linux or Mac, although it should work fine there too, just ignore/substite mention of things like Power Shell for the *nix equivalent :)

+If you're running Windows, you don't have to use Docker to build the mud.
+You can take the simpler path of using Windows Subsystem for Linux (WSL) directly.
+The downside to that is that you won't get VS Code's nice integration with Docker containers, but that won't matter if you're comfy using an editor like Vim or Emacs.

-The container layers a moderate number of tools on top of the *Ubuntu 22* base image.
+The container layers a moderate number of tools on top of the *Ubuntu 24* base image.
 It's possible some important tools are missing, you're free to customize it as needed, and/or get in touch on Discord.

 *Please be careful!* -- Don't put any important credentials into the image itself and publish the image to an untrusted image registry!